-The Indian government is planning to invest in both the Iranshahr and Chabahar petrochemical sites in the Sistan and Baluchestan province of Iran, according to NPC's deputy director, Mohammad Hossein Peivandi in June 2014.
+The Indian government is planning to invest in both the Iranshahr and Chabahar petrochemical sites in the Sistan and Baluchestan province of Iran, according to NPC's deputy director, Mohammad Hossein Peivandi.
 Geographical proximity will ultimately reduce transportation costs for India.
-Iranshahr is around 1,000km nearer to India and China than other Iranian petrochemical production sites such as Mahshahr and Asaluyeh, Peivandi said.
+Iranshahr is around

-Two Indian state-run fertiliser companies have jointly appointed India-based SBI
+1,000km nearer to India and China than other Iranian petrochemical production sites such as Mahshahr and Asaluyeh, Peivandi said in June 2014.

-Capital Markets (SBICap) to look for Iranian partners for building a India-Iran joint urea plant in the petrochemicals hub at Chabahar.
+Two Indian state-run fertiliser companies have jointly appointed India-based SBI Capital Markets (SBICap) to look for Iranian partners for building a India-Iran joint urea plant in the petrochemicals hub at Chabahar.
 The two companies, Rashtriya Chemicals and Fertilizers (RCF) and Gujarat Narmada Valley Fertilizers and Chemicals, are seeking Iranian partners for the proposed urea joint venture to capitalise on low gas prices in Iran for producing the commodity.
 The proposed project is expected to cost an estimated INR70bn (USD1.16bn), according to two officials from India's fertiliser ministry.
 Iran has offered to provide gas for the project at a rate of USD3.00 per million British thermal units, which makes it cheaper for India to produce urea in Iran and then transport it to India.

-NPC is set to bring several petrochemical projects on stream in the western part of Iran during the Iranian calendar year that ends on March 2015, reported Shana news agency in April 2014, citing NPC's deputy managing director Mohammad-Hassan Peyvandi.
-The company's petrochemical projects in the western provinces of Lorestan, the western city of Mahabad and the Autonomous Region of Kurdistan are planned to be completed during the current Iranian year.
-Peyvandi stated that the construction of the West Ethylene pipeline and the expansion of the upstream industries are to be taken up seriously during the year.
-Another petrochemical project in Lorestan is expected to come online by the later part of the Iranian year, Peyvandi added.
+NPC was set to bring several petrochemical projects on stream in the western part of Iran during the Iranian calendar year that ended on March 2015, according to NPC's deputy managing director Mohammad-Hassan Peyvandi.
+The company's petrochemical projects in the western provinces of Lorestan, the western city of Mahabad and the Autonomous Region of Kurdistan were planned to be completed during the last Iranian year.
+Peyvandi stated that the construction of the West Ethylene pipeline and the expansion of the upstream industries were to be taken up seriously during the year.